prometheus-digital/ithemes-exchange/readme.txt

 http://ithemes.com/codex/page/Exchange_Installation

 == Changelog ==
+= 1.11.8 =
+* Fixed feature to always populate current product in GLOBAL. props Timothy Jacobs <http://ironbounddesigns.com/>
+* If cart is not available, use site URL for cancel_return in PayPal add-ons
+* Upating PayPal add-ons to work with latest Recurring Payments options

 = 1.11.7 =
 * Don't pre-check box to mailchimp subscription in Exchange Startup Wizard
 * Fix for DB Session Cleanup